Yusuboy/revenue-forecasting/README.md

 ## If you want to use virtual environment follow instructions below:

 1. Create a new directory for your project in a location with a short path (e.g., C:\Projects\forecastProject)
-2. Download zip file for the code and extract it to your project file on your computer
+2. Download zip file for the code and extract it to your project folder on your computer

 ### Instructions to create virtual environment:

 1. Open a terminal or command prompt and navigate to your new project directory: cd C:\Projects\forecastProject
+2. Navigate to master folder: cd C:\Projects\forecastProject\revenue-forecasting-master
-2. Create a virtual environment using venv (recommended): This creates a folder named .venv inside your project directory
+3. Create a virtual environment using venv (recommended): This creates a folder named <your_virtual_env> inside your project directory
 ```
-python -m venv .venv
+python -m venv <your_virtual_env>
 ```

 ### Instructions to install requirements:

-1. Activate the virtual environment (from your project folder where .venv is located):
+1. Activate the virtual environment (from your project folder where folder named <your_virtual_env> is located):

 ```
-venv\Scripts\activate
+<your_virtual_env>\Scripts\activate
 ```

-2. Install dependencies (navigate to folder where requirements.txt is located):
+2. Install dependencies (navigate to folder where requirements.txt is located).
+This will take few minutes most likely:

 ```
 pip install -r requirements.txt